VGP/vgp-tools/README.md

 mechanism where one can add auxiliary information if desired.
 In the example above, the whitespace and comments following the encoded information on each line are ignored by a VGP parser.

+The reciprocal side of the 1-code philsophy of VGP lines is that once the initial symbol is read, all the other fields are required.
+For this reason, when we want to allow optional information for an object, it must be encoded on separate lines with their own line types that follow the object definition line.

+Conceptually VGP files are *immutable*, meaning that we do not expect their contents to change.
+This means that subsequently in the same file, or more often in future files in a pipeline, we can refer to objects by their ordinal position in a file, 1...n, not requiring named identifiers.
+This simplifies many things.

 ### Header lines

 Considerable effort is invested on headers in VGP-formats in keeping with principles 3 and 8.
-The first header line must always be a version line confirming the file type and specifying the major and minor version numbers separated by a ```.```.
+The first header line must always be a version line confirming the file type and specifying the major and minor version numbers separated by a whitespace.
 Additional header lines give information about the number of items in the file (#-lines), the maximum length of lists (@-lines), and the total number of items in a given list class (+-lines).
 In addition, provenance lines (!-lines) inform one about how the particular file came to be.